jeyabalajis/aws-certified-sa-pro-notes/docs/migration/migration.md

 ## Server Migration Service (SMS)

-We recommend using AWS Server Migration Service (SMS) to migrate VMs from a vCenter environment to AWS.
-SMS automates the migration process by replicating on-premises VMs incrementally and converting them to Amazon machine images (AMIs).
-You can continue using your on-premises VMs while migration is in progress.
-For more information about AWS SMS, see AWS Server Migration Service.
+- We recommend using AWS Server Migration Service (SMS) to migrate VMs from a vCenter environment to AWS.
+- SMS automates the migration process by replicating on-premises VMs incrementally and converting them to Amazon machine images (AMIs).
+- **You can continue using your on-premises VMs while migration is in progress.**

 If any of the following are true, you should consider using AWS SMS:
-• You are using vCenter 6.5 Server.
+- You are using vCenter 6.5 Server.
-• You want to specify BYOL licenses during migration.
+- You want to specify BYOL licenses during migration.
-• You are interested in __migrating VMs__ to Amazon EC2.
+- You are interested in __migrating VMs__ to Amazon EC2.
-• You want to use incremental migration.
+- You want to use incremental migration.

-> > AWS SMS is primarily designed to migrate on-premises VMware vSphere, Microsoft Hyper-V/SCVMM, and Azure virtual machines to the AWS Cloud.
+> AWS SMS is primarily designed to migrate on-premises VMware vSphere, Microsoft Hyper-V/SCVMM, and Azure virtual machines to the AWS Cloud.

+> With support for incremental replication, AWS SMS allows fast, scalable testing of migrated servers.
+This can also be used to perform a final replication to synchronize the final changes before cutover.

+### Snowball based migration vs SMS

+**A possible solution for migration of VMs:**
+- Migrate mission-critical VMs with AWS SMS.
+Export the other VMs locally and transfer them to Amazon S3 using AWS Snowball.
+- Use VM Import/Export to import the VMs into Amazon EC2

+> The VMs that are exported and transported using Snowball will be offline for several days in this scenario - for always available & incremental migration, this is not acceptable.

 ## Application Migration (AWS MGN)